GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex3_.md

 ## Exercise: Roleplay
-Particpatory mapping with the Sketch Maps is the key part of using the Sketch Map Tool.
+Participatory mapping with the Sketch Maps is the key part of using the Sketch Map Tool.
 The usability of your collected data depends on the local knowledge of the participants and how it is captured by 'sketching' on the maps.
 The idea of this exercise is to recreate such a mapping session in order to learn more about challenges you could face during the mapping process.

 - The facilitators are doing an EVCA in one area of the prepared case and focus on creating an exposure and hazard map.
 - The community members are taking part in this mapping by providing information.
-However, they also have their own concerns or challenges they wish to adress during the mapping process.
+However, they also have their own concerns or challenges they wish to address during the mapping process.

 ### 1. Prepare for the roleplay

 Separate into groups: For each case study, there should be 2 groups:
-- One group represents the community members (4-7 particants).
+- One group represents the community members (4-7 participants).
 - One group represents the facilitators (2-3 participants).
 If your total group is too big, you can split and use the same case study twice.

 1. Read the case study carefully.
 2. Get into your role.
-3. Discuss with the other participants with your role (the community members or the facilitators) and perpare yourself.
+3. Discuss with the other participants with your role (the community members or the facilitators) and prepare yourself.
 What do you need to do during the mapping process?

 ```{Tip}
 You can prepare your own case description fitting to your use cases for the Sketch Map Tool.